qoherent/ria-hub-docs/docs/content/Help/faq.md

 You may want to set this value to `60m` or `120m`.

-## How can I create users before starting Gitea
+## How can I create users before starting RIA Hub

-Gitea provides a sub-command `gitea migrate` to initialize the database, after which you can use the [admin CLI commands](administration/command-line.md#admin) to add users like normal.
+RIA Hub provides a sub-command `gitea migrate` to initialize the database, after which you can use the [admin CLI commands](administration/command-line.md#admin) to add users like normal.

 ## How can I enable password reset